Milan Lombardy, Italy Travel Guide

 Home to Leonardo da Vinci and "The Last Supper."

-Leading industrial and financial hub today.
+Leading industrial plus economic hub today.

-Over subsequent centuries, Milan was under various foreign dominations, including Spanish and Austrian rule, each leaving its own architectural and cultural influences.
+Over subsequent centuries, Milan was under various foreign dominations, including Spanish language and Austrian rule, each leaving its own architectural and cultural influences.
 Following unification, Milan quickly developed into Italy's leading industrial plus economic center.
 The late 19th and early 20th centuries saw a boom in growth of the city, with the construction of grand public buildings, the iconic Galleria Vittorio Emanuele II, and the establishment of its enduring reputation as a capital of design and innovation.

 Italy's economic powerhouse, a global leader in finance.